Date published: 18 January 2023

 6.6 When you set up an online fundraising page

 To enable you to collect sponsorship money and donations easily, PSC Support is registered with online fundraising platforms.
 The use of the personal information that you provide to these platforms is governed by their own privacy policies.

 When you set up a fundraising page, each platform may give PSC Support access to details of your fundraising and your contact details.
 We may use the information they provide about you to get in touch with you about your fundraising, for example to thank you for your fundraising efforts and for administrative purposes.

 The lawful basis for this processing is our legitimate interest to record and support your fundraising.

-When you ‘Tell Us Your Story’ or take part in a survey
+6.7 When you ‘Tell Us Your Story’ or take part in a survey

-The information you provide when you respond to our ‘Tell Us Your Story’ feature may include you voluntarily providing sensitive personal information relating to your health and family life in addition to some biographical and contact information.
+The lawful basis upon which we rely to process any special category personal data is consent.
 You can decide if you want to remain anonymous or if you are happy to share your personal details.
 To help further our work, we may make some of the information (including photographs and video) you provide public when you specifically agree.
 This may include publishing it on our website, in social media, in presentations at conferences and meetings, in our news bulletins and in materials promoting our advocacy and fundraising work, or in documents such as our Annual Report.